AviatrixSystems/Docs/HowTos/UserSSL_VPN_Centrify_SAML.rst

 	.
 #.
 Configure the next pages if you require them, "Linked applications","Provisioning", "App Gateway" if you require them.
 Click “Save”.
 The SAML configuration at the IDP is now complete

 #.
 Test the SAML integration.
-Go back to your Aviatrix controller, Go to OpenVPN->Advanced->SAMl tab.
+Go back to your Aviatrix controller and go to OpenVPN->Advanced->SAMl tab.
 Click test for the SAML endpoint.

 	|image9|

-	You should get redirected to the Centrify and it may ask for credentials, if you are already logged it redirects you back to the controller page
+	You should get redirected to the Centrify and it may ask for credentials, if you are already logged it redirects you back to the Controller page.

 	|image10|

-	Ignore the warning since you may not have a VPN client already running
+	Ignore the warning since you may not have a VPN client already running.

 #.
 To test the VPN integration, you need to perform 3 steps at the aviatrix controller